skit-ai/tech/_posts/2022-01-18-complexity-of-conversations.md

 ---

 Consider a restaurant booking voice bot built using a frames and slots approach.
-While this can easily solve the problem with high automation accuracy, such slot-filling framework can't carry on a meaningful conversation in a debate unless you over-engineer the frames and slots to monstrous complexity.
+While this can easily _solve the problem_ of booking with high automation accuracy, such slot-filling framework can't carry on a meaningful conversation in a debate unless you over-engineer the frames and slots to monstrous complexity.
 Booking a restaurant is a form of conversation that's innately simpler than arguing with someone in a debate competition.
 We can roughly say that these two conversations lie in different complexity classes.
 In this first post of a series, we will lay down a few factors that will help us define a map of conversations arranged according to their complexities.

 ---